Integrating biophysics and the gut microbiota.

 Two to five billion cases of diarrhea occur each year in humans, primarily due to infections; however, little is known about the long-term effects of diarrhea on the health of our intestinal flora.
 Using computational tools, high-throughput sequencing, transcriptomics and metabolomics combined with imaging of the gut, we seek to understand how the intestinal microbiota responds to periods of osmotic stress, and importantly, how the recovery progresses after a large portion of the microbiome has been depleted.

 I am developing a microfluidic system to test how chemical and osmotic perturbations affect gut microbe species in the absence of host interactions.
 The ability to monitor the real-time dynamics of a complex microbial community during physical perturbations will allow us to characterize relevant members and key metabolic pathways involved during disruption of the normal equilibrium.
 To achieve fine-scale microfluidic control we use an Elveflow controller.

-Mechanical properties of the mucosal layer can apply selective growth pressures to the microbiota involving entire macromolecular complexes such as the cell wall and membrane.
+Mechanical properties of the mucosal layer can apply selective growth pressures to gut microbes involving entire macromolecular complexes such as the cell wall and membrane.
 Therefore, I am interested in studying how the host creates a primary line of defense by establishing and shedding mechanical barriers such as the intestinal mucus, whose physical and chemical characteristics select for a specific and stable set of commensal microbes.
-We are performing micro and macro rheology on mouse colon sections in collaboration with the Fuller lab at Stanford.
+We are performing microrheology on mucus and assaying the effects of changes in mechanical properties to microbes in collaboration with the Spakowitz lab at Stanford.

 Cheetah3D is a great animation program and pretty intuitive to learn.
 To add a little visuals to my talks I have started animating a few concepts, such as the life-cycle of Caulobacter crescentus above.
 Once you start it is hard to stop!
 It’s easy to get carried away and start animating too much.
 Email me if you would like the full-version files!